hud-evals/page-archives/README.md

 ## Using Archives with the HUD SDK

 Web archives provide consistent, offline-first environments for testing web-based agents.
-Once this `page-archives` repository is deployed to GitHub Pages (see [GitHub Pages Deployment](#github-pages-deployment) section below), the archived sites become accessible via stable URLs.

-You can then use these URLs in your `hud-sdk` tasks.
-For example, if you have an archive named `my-test-site` deployed here, it might be accessible at `https://hud-evals.github.io/page-archives/my-test-site`.
-If this archive contains a page `https://originalsite.com/login.html`, its archived version would be loaded by `replayweb.page` at that URL.
+For example, if you have an archive named `my-test-site` deployed here, it will be accessible at `https://hud-evals.github.io/page-archives/my-test-site`.
 Here's how you might use it in a `hud.Task`:

 ```python
 from hud.task import Task